MattMan569/CS207Project/README.md

 Usage
 -
-This is usually where you tell the user how the device works.
-Do you just upload the software and flip a switch?
-What sort of things does this thing do?
-Are there alternate settings / modes / programs that might be good to mention.
-This is where you tell the user exactly how the device or program is used.
-For example:

 * Plug the Arduino into the target Windows computer via USB
 * Start the intermediate C++ program on the target computer
 * Select the COM port the Arduino is connected to in the C++ program